 In the fast-paced, workaday lifestyle of the modern world, coffee consumption has seen a dramatic rise in popularity.
 According to a Gallup poll , about 64% of adults in America reported drinking at least one cup of coffee a day, and on average, each adult drank about 2.7 cups of coffee per day.
-While caffeine has become a foundation in our lives and in the global economy, it comes with some big drawbacks.
+While caffeine has become a foundation in our lives and in the global economy, it does come with some drawbacks for many.
 Enter the TeaCrine supplement: a patented, clinically trialed form of theacrine.
 Let’s take a closer look at the new alternative to traditional caffeine.

 Caffeine works directly on the central nervous system to eliminate drowsiness and boost your alertness, providing that characteristic stimulation.
-Unfortunately, that comes with some negative side effects, including:
+Unfortunately, that may come with some potential negative side effects such as restlessness and nervousness.

-Long-term caffeine consumption can lead to a vicious cycle of fatigue and insomnia.
-You lose sleep because of the caffeine, but you need the caffeine to stay awake during the day.
-Worse yet, regular consumption - about 357 milligrams per day - can lead to caffeine addiction.
-This not only causes a physical dependence on caffeine, but also boosts your tolerance, forcing you to consume more caffeine just to feel the same effects.
+Long-term caffeine consumption for some may lead to a vicious cycle of fatigue and restlessness.
+In other words, they lose sleep because of the caffeine, but they need the caffeine to stay awake during the day.
+Worse yet, regular consumption - about 357 milligrams per day - can lead to caffeine tolerance, forcing you to consume more caffeine just to feel the same motivating effects.

 TeaCrine is a patented, clinically-trialed theacrine supplement that is considered a nature-identical compound.
-TeaCrine works with your body’s natural metabolic processes to increase your mental clarity, energize your muscle, and increase your overall mood and motivation.
+TeaCrine works with your body’s natural metabolic processes to promote mental clarity, energize muscles, and support your motivation.
 While it shares a similar molecular structure with caffeine, TeaCrine is not a form of caffeine.
-In fact, the compound can be used in conjunction with caffeine to enhance and extend the effects of that one cup of coffee while minimizing some of the drawbacks of chronic or high doses of caffeine.
+In fact, a theacrine supplement can be used in conjunction with caffeine to enhance and extend the effects of that one cup of coffee while minimizing some of the drawbacks of chronic or high consumption of caffeine.

 TeaCrine (or Theacrine) offers a multi-pronged action that blocks the action of adenosine, decreases reactive oxygen species and inflammatory cytokines, while boosting dopamine and other neurotransmitters.
 This ultimately leads to a wide range of benefits, including:

-When caffeinated stimulants wear off, they often leave you with jitters and a sense of restlessness.
-At worst, you’ll suffer a caffeine crash, completely sapping your energy and mood while hampering your ability to sleep.
-TeaCrine will keep you calm after its effects have worn off, and acts as an analgesic, making it popular as a pre-workout energy booster.
+When caffeinated stimulation wears off, it may leave some with jitters and a sense of restlessness.
+At worst, they suffer the " caffeine crash," completely sapping their energy and mood while hampering their ability to sleep.
+TeaCrine has the potential to keep you calm after its effects have worn off, making it popular as a pre-workout energy supplement.
 TeaCrine also has a much wider effect window, offering for a broader and more controlled range of safe dosage.

-TeaCrine can give you the boost you need without the same side effects as caffeine.
+TeaCrine may give you the boost you need without the same side effects as caffeine.
 However, keep in mind that everyone is different, so you may react to TeaCrine differently.